jjpal/blue2greensalon/docs/Data Dictionary Data Sources and Elements.md

 | FLOAT       | disc_dlr_amt      |
 | STRING	    | staff_id          |
 | STRING	    | salon_id          |

+* cancel_noshows
+  - Columns:
+     - client_code: unique client code
+     - service_code: service code for the booking
+     - stylist: member who was to provide the service
+     - booking_date: date the service was scheduled to be provided
+     - appointment_status: indicator for appointmenta that were cancelled or missed
+     - event_date: date or cancellation or missed appointment
+     - canceled_by: staff that received call for cancellation
+     - notification_days: number of days before appointment or -1 for no-shows
+   - Format: CSV

 cancel_noshows
 ----------
 | data type		| column	 		       |